Arthur Voaden Secondary School: History

-Originally named as simply Arthur Voaden Vocational School, it was one of the first vocational schools in Ontario.
-It was constructed in a time where secondary school was considered a privilege, and was meant for those entering university or white-collar jobs.
-Arthur Voaden, M. D., a native of nearby Talbotville, was a man that wanted to give educational opportunities to all.
-Initiating this project to build AVS as one of few "down-graded" vocational schools around did create some friction, with debate over the Flora Street site, and the fears of costs.
-However, after a year of construction, the doors were opened in September 1926.
-It did struggle in its early years, especially due to the Great Depression, when employment was scarce, and even trained and experienced workers had difficulty.
-It did slowly gain acceptance, and proved invaluable during World War II.
-The war made for a manpower shortage to a point where even second and third year students were plucked from the school to fill the void.
-The school created special twelve-week courses to train adults for war work, and war emergency classes were made available year-round.

-Dr. Voaden was principal of the school from its opening until he died in 1931.
-His remains were laid in state at the school.
+Originally named simply Arthur Voaden Vocational School, it was one of the first vocational schools in Ontario.
+It was constructed in a time when secondary school was considered a privilege, and was meant for those entering university or white-collar jobs.
+The school is named after Arthur Voaden, M. D., a native of nearby Talbotville.
+After a year of construction, the doors were opened in September 1926.
+Voaden was the principal of the school from its opening until he died in 1931.

-Present day

-AVSS is a composite school that offers all graduation pathways including university, college, apprenticeships, and the workplace.
-It is also Elgin County's Emphasis Technology School, offering more programming in Communications Technology, Health Care, Hospitality and Tourism, Construction/Woodworking, Hairstyling and Aesthetics, and Manufacturing than any other school in the county.
-It also offers a number of Specialist High School Majors, where students can earn a red seal on their OSSD by participating in specific training and related courses.

-Arthur Voaden has been highly regarded for its arts programs, including the exceptional visual art department.
-At one time, the Arthur Voaden Vikings football team was highly successful.
+AVSS was a composite school that offered all graduation pathways including university, college, apprenticeships, and the workplace.
+It was also Elgin County's 'emphasis technology' school, offering programming in communications technology, health care, hospitality and tourism, construction/woodworking, hairstyling and aesthetics, and manufacturing.
+It also offers several Specialist High School Majors (SHSM).
+Arthur Voaden was also highly regarded for its arts programs, including the exceptional visual art department.

+On April 28, 2026, it was announced that Arthur Voaden Secondary School would close at the end of the 2025-2026 school year and be replaced by a new school building.
+The school ceased operations on June 27, 2026, after nearly 100 years in operation.